 Do Investors Care about Carbon Risk?

 This paper explores whether carbon emissions affect the cross-section of U.S. stock returns.
-We find that stocks of firms with higher CO2 emission intensity earn higher returns, after controlling for size, book-to-market, momentum, and other factors that predict returns.
+We find that stocks of firms with higher CO2 emissions earn higher returns, after controlling for size, book-to-market, momentum, and other factors that predict returns.
 We cannot explain this carbon premium through differences in unexpected profitability or other known risk factors.
-There is a striking and robust difference in the carbon premia for direct (scope 1 & 2) emissions and indirect (scope 3) emissions.
-While the former can be explained by industry factors, the latter cannot.
-We also find that institutional investors implement exclusionary screening based on scope 1 & 2 but not scope 3 emissions.
-These results are consistent with an explanation based on local thinking or sparse modeling of carbon emissions.
-Although investors do appear to be aware of risks associated with carbon emissions, they do not precisely map the source of these risks across industries and firms.
+We also find that institutional investors implement exclusionary screening based on scope 1 emissions in a few salient industries.
+These results are consistent with an interpretation that investors are demanding compensation for their exposure to carbon risk.

 Keywords: carbon risk, cross section of stock returns, divestment, institutional ownership